Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Related Work

-A growing body of research has focused on the influence of coordinated disinformation campaigns during U.S. elections, particularly through the manipulation of social media platforms \cite{sharma2022characterizing,ferrara2020characterizing}.
-Studies have uncovered significant efforts by foreign and domestic actors to manipulate the political landscape during both the 2016 and 2020 U.S. Presidential Elections \cite{bessi2016social,vishnuprasad2024tracking}.
+{\textbf{Influence Campaigns Interfering with U.S. Elections.}} A growing body of research has examined the influence of coordinated disinformation campaigns in U.S. elections, particularly efforts by foreign and domestic actors to manipulate social media during the 2016 and 2020 Presidential Elections~\cite{sharma2022characterizing,ferrara2020characterizing,bessi2016social,vishnuprasad2024tracking}.
 For example, the Russian Internet Research Agency (IRA) was linked to a large-scale disinformation campaign during the 2016 election, deploying thousands of social bots and state-sponsored trolls to promote divisive narratives and foster discord \cite{badawy2019characterizing,badawy2018analyzing}.
 The activity of these inauthentic actors has been extensively studied on Twitter \cite{zannettou2020characterizing,luceri2020detecting,addawood2019linguistic,luceri2019red}, with fewer studies examining their presence on other platforms \cite{zannettou2019let,zannettou2019disinformation}.

-Similarly, the 2020 U.S. Presidential Election witnessed the propagation of various false claims and conspiracy theories, including narratives about voter fraud and COVID-19 misinformation \cite{ferrara2020characterizing}.
-Prominent examples include the ``Stop the Steal'' movement, which spread across platforms like Twitter and Facebook, inciting allegations that the election results were fraudulent \cite{universitythe}.
+Similarly, the 2020 U.S. Presidential Election witnessed the propagation of false claims and conspiracy theories, including narratives about voter fraud and COVID-19 misinformation \cite{ferrara2020characterizing}.
+Examples include the ``Stop the Steal'' movement, which spread across platforms like Twitter and Facebook, inciting allegations that the election results were fraudulent \cite{universitythe,vishnuprasad2024tracking}.
 Coordinated activity surrounding this narrative was widespread, often involving amplification techniques such as automated retweets or sharing similar content across accounts to create an illusion of widespread consensus \cite{luceri2021social}.